 Blackstrap molasses can also be beneficial in removing hair frizz.

-According to the University of Maryland Medical Center, blackstrap molasses is a good source of calcium that can treat hair loss caused by hypoparathyroidism (2).
+According to the University of Maryland Medical Center, blackstrap molasses is a good source of calcium that can treat hair loss caused by hyperparathyroidismi XWhen parathyroid glands are overactive and produce excessive parathyroid in blood, causing bone thinning and kidney stones.
+(2).

-Iron is another nutrient that is key for hair growth, and according to the Oregon State University, blackstrap molasses is a good source of iron (3).
+Iron is another nutrient that is key for hair growth, and according to the Oregon State University, blackstrap molasses is a good source of non-heme ironi XIron sources from plant foods like nuts, seeds, whole grains, legumes and leafy green vegetables.
+(3).

 2. Can Help Treat Anemia